More teachers are asked to double up, instructing kids at school and at home simultaneously

 Testing was also a nightmare, because Briggs worried those at home were using Google to cheat.
 Then there was her constant sense of guilt: Whenever she ministered to the in-person students, it felt like she was neglecting the virtual children, and the same in reverse.

 “It always feels as though I wind up doing nothing well,” Briggs said.
-“It’s the hardest thing I’ve ever done . . .
+“It’s the hardest thing I’ve ever done. . . .
 I was absolutely exhausted, just sort of existing.”

 In Minnesota, an October union survey found that educators teaching concurrently were reporting soaring stress levels and considering quitting.
 The following month, Gov. Tim Walz (D) issued an executive order saying schools should not require teachers to provide instruction simultaneously to students learning in person and remotely.